 This is the API Reference for Network Firewall.
 This guide is for developers who need detailed information about the Network Firewall API actions, data types, and errors.

 - For descriptions of Network Firewall features, including and step-by-step instructions on how to use them through the Network Firewall console, see the Network Firewall Developer Guide .

 Network Firewall is a stateful, managed, network firewall and intrusion detection and prevention service for Amazon Virtual Private Cloud (Amazon VPC).
 With Network Firewall, you can filter traffic at the perimeter of your VPC.
 This includes filtering traffic going to and coming from an internet gateway, NAT gateway, or over VPN or Direct Connect.
-Network Firewall uses rules that are compatible with Suricata, a free, open source intrusion detection system (IDS) engine.
-Network Firewall supports Suricata version 5.0.2.
+Network Firewall uses rules that are compatible with Suricata, a free, open source network analysis and threat detection engine.
+Network Firewall supports Suricata version 6.0.9.
 For information about Suricata, see the Suricata website .